pangtodd/PizzaParlor/README.md

 ---

 #### Describe: pizza.pizzaPrice()
-- Test: "create a prototype for Order that calculates the cost of a pizza and inserts it into the pizza object."
+- Test: "create a prototype for Pizza that calculates the cost of a pizza and inserts it into the pizza object."
 - Code: testOrder.assignId(testPizza);
 - Expected Output: testPizza.cost = 27
 ---

+#### Describe: Order.findPizza()
+- Test: "create a prototype for Order that searches for a pizza by its id number"
+- Code: pizzaOrder.findPizza(1);
+- Expected Output: Pizza {size: 'large', topping: Array(3), price: 29, id: 1}
+---

+Order.prototype.findPizza

 ## Known Bugs